Learn what customer experience optimization is and why it's important for your business, with proven tools, tips, and trends for long-term growth.

 8. Make innovation continuous

 Customer expectations are always evolving, so your experience must evolve with them.
 Encourage cross-functional teams to regularly test new ideas, from faster checkout options to more personalized content.
-For example, piloting a new onboarding flow with a subset of users can reveal big wins before scaling.
-Using A/B testing and user feedback together ensures that innovation remains focused on real improvements.
+For example, testing a new training flow with a small group of users can show big benefits before the whole group uses it.
+Innovation stays focused on real improvements when A/B testing and user feedback are used together.

 9. Build a customer community